ladiesman416/WD-Finals/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
- This project involves a 5 page personal website to highlight my design skills and web development knowledge.
+ This project involves a 5 page personal website with a compilation of past projects and seatworks.
 </div>

 <br />